 paying attention in a particular way; on purpose, in the present moment, and non-judgmentally.

 What does it mean to pay attention?

 Paying attention means carefully listening, not just to others, but to ourselves.
-Careful listening implies totally accepting and not interrupting what our body, mind, and environment is trying to tell us.
+Careful listening implies totally accepting and not interrupting what our body, mind, and environment are trying to tell us.
 When we ignore our feelings, thoughts, and sensations, we fail to be mindful.
-We end up projecting our thoughts and feelings onto others, because we fail to understand what they could mean.
+We end up projecting our thoughts and feelings onto others because we fail to understand what they could mean.
 We also fail to be mindful if we ignore what’s going on in the world.
 Being mindful means being really in tune with who we are and what’s going on in the world through careful listening.

 Mindfulness means listening to our thoughts, not eliminating thoughts.
 Sometimes our thoughts can cloud our experience of the world.
-Thinking can either be a great tool to understand ourselves and world, or something that clouds our vision.
+Thinking can either be a great tool to understand ourselves and the world, or something that clouds our vision.

 We must not let thoughts get in the way of our experience of the world.
 To listen to our feelings means accepting and understanding our feelings, not trying to get rid of them.
 Trying to get rid of feelings is an act of ignoring.
 We should listen to others and the world with the same careful listening that we listen to ourselves.